pingcap/blog/pessimistic-locking-better-mysql-compatibility-fewer-rollbacks-under-high-load.md

 For distributed database designs, [concurrency control](https://en.wikipedia.org/wiki/Concurrency_control) is a critical issue.
 It's used to maintain the consistency of a distributed database in a concurrent environment.

 Since 2015, we at [PingCAP](https://pingcap.com/en/) have been building [TiDB](https://pingcap.com/docs/stable/overview/), an open-source, MySQL-compatible, distributed SQL database.
 When MySQL users use TiDB, they don't need to modify much application code and can onboard TiDB more easily.
-It's known that MySQL uses pessimistic locking as its concurrency control method to ensure data consistency.
-Now **TiDB 4.0 introduces pessimistic locking to improve its compatibility with MySQL and reduce transaction rollback rates in high-conflict scenarios**.
+It's known that MySQL uses pessimistic locking as its concurrency control method to ensure data consistency. *TiDB supports pessimistic locking, which improves TiDB’s compatibility with MySQL and reduces transaction rollback rates in high-conflict scenarios.* Before TiDB 4.0, pessimistic locking was an experimental feature.
+Now we’ve improved its performance, stability, and compatibility with MySQL.
+Pessimistic locking becomes generally available in TiDB 4.0.

 In this post, I'll explain what pessimistic locking is, how it behaves, and how it differs from the MySQL version of pessimistic locking.